Preparing for Law School

 The American Bar Association (ABA) does not recommend any particular undergraduate majors or group of courses to prepare for legal education.
 Students are admitted to law school from almost every academic discipline.
 You may choose to major in subjects that are considered to be traditional preparation for law school, such as history, English, philosophy, political science, economics, or business, or you may focus your undergraduate studies in areas as diverse as art, music, science, mathematics, computer science, engineering, nursing, or education.
 Whatever major you select, you are encouraged to pursue an area of study that interests and challenges you while taking advantage of opportunities to develop your research and writing skills.
 Taking a broad range of difficult courses from demanding instructors is excellent preparation for legal education.
 A sound legal education will build upon and further refine the skills, values, and knowledge that you already possess.

 Undergraduate institutions often assign a person to act as an advisor to current and former students who are interested in pursuing a legal education.
 Your prelaw advisor can help you find ways to gain exposure to the law and the legal profession and assist you with the law school application process.
 If you are still pursuing your undergraduate degree, your prelaw advisor can be a resource in selecting courses that can help you achieve your goal.
-For more information about prelaw resources see the American Bar Association at http://www.americanbar.org/groups/legal_education/resources/pre_law.html
+To see courses that will help build your preparedness for the study of law, visit Suggested Texas State Courses for Prelaw Students.
+For more information about prelaw resources see the American Bar Association.

 Prelaw Advising at Texas State

-The Student Learning Assistance Center (SLAC) Director, Dr. Carol Dochen, is the sole/coordinating Law School Admission Council (LSAC) prelaw advisor for Texas State University and is assisted by her colleague, René LeBlanc, also an LSAC prelaw advisor.
+The Student Learning Assistance Center (SLAC) Director, Dr. Carol Dochen, is the sole/coordinating Law School Admission Council (LSAC) prelaw advisor for Texas State University until August 2022.
+After August 2022, Dr. Kenneth Ward, Department of Political Science, will assume the role of sole/coordinating LSAC prelaw advisor.
+Dr. Dochen and Dr. Ward are assisted by their colleague, René LeBlanc, also an LSAC prelaw advisor.
 Together they help prelaw students create individualized Law School Admission Test (LSAT) preparation plans using SLAC materials, research and select appropriate law schools, and complete personal statements, addenda, and resumes for their Credential Assembly Service (CAS) file.
-To schedule an initial advising appointment, please fill out the Prelaw Intake Form.
+Prelaw advising appointments.